Kylinnilyk/Object_detection_estimated_sclales/README.md

 This is the repository for the paper "Object detection with estimated scale".

-Code will be released by the end of August.
+Code will be released by the end of September.